klml/drfly/README.md

 * include sourcefiles in templates (for menus, sidebars, trackingpixels).
 Instead of defining menus in abstract config files.
 * use source directories as __namespace__, with customizing namespaceseperators (```namespace:pagetitle```) and not only ```/```.
 * non .md files (```.css```, ```.js``` or ```.txt```) get rendered with newlines as breaks (```<br>```).
+* create single pages, not always all pages at once.

 When I build sites for other people I use [hugo](https://gohugo.io/).
 But then I miss ```[[```Wikilinks```]]``` from [Python-Markdown](https://python-markdown.github.io).